davidlattimore/wild/RELEASING.md

 # Releasing wild

+* Manually trigger the release workflow to verify that it still works.
 * Run `git cliff {previous version}...`
 * Copy output into `CHANGELOG.md` and edit as necessary.
 * The header for the release must be just the version number that is going to be released.